dayton-outar/glif/algos/js/codility/dynamic/README.md

 ### Implementation

-Consider n denominations, $0 < c_0 \leq c_1 \leq \ldots \leq c_{n − 1}$.
+Consider $n$ denominations, $0 < c_0 \leq c_1 \leq \ldots \leq c_{n − 1}$.
 The algorithm processes the respective denominations and calculates the minimum number of coins needed to pay every amount from 0 to $k$.
 When considering each successive denomination, we use the previously calculated results for the smaller amounts.

 **17.1: The dynamic algorithm for ﬁnding change.**
 ```js